Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Wandering Off

 Dogs are more likely to wander off if they don't have regular walks or games and are bored, or are seeking a mate.
 It's best not to leave your dog unattended in the garden unless you are very, very sure that it is secure.
-The most common way for dogs to escape is when they are left alone in a garden.
-Get a friendly builder to help dog-proof your garden if you don't have the handyman skills yourself.
+The most common way for dogs to escape is when they are left alone in a garden, so get a friendly builder to help dog-proof your garden if you don't have the handyman skills yourself.
 It's a good investment since it can last the lifetimes of more than one dog.
 Roaming dogs can cause traffic accidents as well as getting killed.
-Chastising the dog on his return won't help!
-Praise him for coming back, and spend a bit more time training him.
+Wandering off on walks is less likely if you give the dog something to do while you walk together. (see Recall for more on wandering off on walks.)
+Scolding the dog on his return won't help.
+Praise him for coming back, and spend more time training him.

 Acknowledgements:

-Thanks to Helle Haugenes for her comments on a draft of this article.
-Thanks also to Berit Aherne, Janet Boss, Amy Dahl, Sally Hennessey, Nancy Holmes and Lynn Kosmakos, for informative discussions on dog training and behaviour.
+Thanks to Helle Haugenes for her comments on an earlier draft of this article.
+Thanks also to Berit Aherne, Janet Boss, Amy Dahl, Wendy Hanson, Sally Hennessey, Nancy Holmes, Heather Houlahan, Lynn Kosmakos and Sarah Whitehead, for informative discussions on dog training and behaviour.
 The views and solutions set out here do not necessarily reflect their views, but their insights have been valuable.

-See Books on Animals for reviews of these and other dog training books
+See Books on Animals for reviews of books on dog behaviour and dog training

 Top of page